phxql/phxql/README.md

 I do backend development at [QAware](https://github.com/qaware) in Munich, Germany for a living.
 I code mostly on the JVM with Java and Kotlin.

-The (in my mind) most interesting repos are:
+The (in my mind) most interesting repos on this profile are:

 ## Applications